codingphun/gcp-kfp-tutorial/README.md

     return result_tuple(metrics_df.loc[0].to_dict()['roc_auc'])
 ```

+## Export XGBoost model and host it on Vertex AI

 One of the nice features of BigQuery ML is the ability to import and export machine learning models.
 In the function defined below, we are going to export the trained XGBoost model to a Google Cloud Storage bucket.
 We will later have Google Cloud AI Platform host this model for predictions.
 It is worth mentioning that you can host this model on any platform that supports Booster (XGBoost 0.82).
 Check out [the documentation](https://cloud.google.com/bigquery-ml/docs/exporting-models) for more information on exporting BigQuery ML models and their formats.